adecourcy/Computer-Vision-Assignment-1/README.md

 One other important assumption that we make with this specific set of parameters is that the png images that are used do not have transparent backgrounds.
 See an example below.
 ##### For image with transparent background:

+#### Quantitative (100 Test Watermarks)
+Here are the results of embedding the watermark 35 into the tree image above using the "add" operation, then testing all integers 1-100 with the "check" operation.

 ## Part 2
 ### How to Run